'She's a gamer': Wildcats' Lewis-Williams goes to the next level in her pursuit of a championship

 “She’s a gamer and she absolutely doesn’t want this season to end,” Lake Norman head coach McKenzie Graham said.
 “She has done everything in her power to not lose these games and she’s carried that mentality all the way through the playoffs.”

-Being the lone senior on a team mostly comprised of sophomores and freshman, she is by far the player with the most playoff experience, having played a significant in eight state tournament games prior to her senior season.
+Being the lone senior on a team mostly comprised of sophomores and freshmen, she is by far the player with the most playoff experience, having played a significant role in eight state tournament games prior to her senior season.
 That experience has helped push those younger players to new heights.

 “Sometimes, you don’t want to hear the same things over and over again from your coach, but she’s able to step in and the other girls really resonate with that.”

-Now, with just one week left in her high school career, Lewis-Williams and the rest of the Wildcats are just one victory away from reaching their ultimate goal and they welcome the long layoff as a chance to prepare for a strong opponent in Panther Creek.
+Now, with just a few days left in her high school career, Lewis-Williams and the rest of the Wildcats are just one victory away from reaching their ultimate goal and they welcome the long layoff as a chance to prepare for a strong opponent in Panther Creek.

 “We’ve never been here before, so I think the seven day break will do us some good,” Lewis-Williams said.
 “Preparation time is always a good thing.”